-On the wharf in Hobart, on October 14, 2017 Congregational Leader Sr Clare Nolan welcomed Sisters to a Liturgy to celebrate the anniversary of the arrival of three Sisters of Charity to Hobart in 1847.
-This is her welcome:
+On the wharf in Hobart, on October 15, 2017 Congregational Leader Sr Clare Nolan welcomed Sisters, honoured guests, and visitors to a Liturgy to celebrate the anniversary of the arrival of three Sisters of Charity to Hobart in 1847:

 Welcome to Tassie everyone!
 So good to see you all.
 Today we gather to give thanks to God for three courageous Sisters of Charity: Mother Mary John Cahill, Sr Mary De Sales O’Brien and Sr Xavier Williams, who stepped onto this Wharf to begin their ministry of love in Hobart 170 years ago.

 On the occasion of the centenary of the Sisters arriving in Tasmania, Archbishop Simonds referred to these Sisters as “intrepid volunteers” and added “whose names are gratefully written on the pages of our history.”